 Neighbouring Rights can be administered for you through our label, Confidential Records.

-If you've released your own music on your own DIY Label / Imprint either digitally or physically then you certainly need to make sure your Neighbouring Rights position is secured and we can do that for you.
+Otherwise, if you've released your own music on your own DIY Label / Imprint either digitally or physically then you certainly need to make sure your Neighbouring Rights position is secured and we can do that for you!

 We can represent Performers and Independent Record Labels alike for their recovery, but if your release is already registered with PPL it is not necessary to register it through us as well.